 Best use: outside on straightforward tasks with plenty of room and good visibility.

-Soon after the cherry-picking maple-syrup machine hit the market, operators saw that the lengthy boom design needed bulk room and so cogs began whirring for a more compact version.
+Soon after the cherry-picker hit the market, operators saw that the lengthy boom design needed bulk room and so their collective cogs began whirring for a more compact version.
 The scissor lift was born.
-Battery power in the 1960’s has nothing on today’s Li-Ion technology [Elon Musk wasn’t even born!] so the first generation of scissors were diesel powered.
-Utilising a series of swivelling arms much like a novelty extendable boxing glove, a scissor lift means you can float that basket into the air like a butterfly – or a bee.
-Eventually battery technology caught up, meaning scissors could be used in confined spaces without risk of suffocation from the carbon monoxide caused by internal combustion engines.
+Battery power in the 1960’s has nothing on today’s Li-Ion technology so the first generation of scissors were diesel powered.
+Utilising a series of swivelling arms much like a series of scissors in a row, this type means you can float the basket far into the air.
+Eventually battery technology caught up, meaning they could be used in confined spaces without risk of suffocation from the carbon monoxide caused by internal combustion engines.

 Advantages: smaller spaces accessible due to compact design, internal operation due to battery power, larger basket allows for more tools and working space.

-Disadvantages: you have to be within reach of the works due to the lack of a boom, floor must be flat and level due to arguably unstable design, need to be delivered by a tilt-tray.
+Disadvantages: you have to be within reach of the works due to the lack of a boom, floor must be flat and level due to arguably unstable design, needs to be delivered to site.

 Best use: indoors on flat level surfaces.

 Within a couple of years of the cherry picker invention innovators saw the need for a self-propelled version.
-Dragging a truck around behind you every time you need to change a lightbulb just doesn’t cut it.
-So they took the boom and basket, bolted it to an old 4WD chassis, added a counterweight and voila!
 The boom lift was born.
-While this new WP was better suited to more compact [heck, even indoor!] environments, it still suffered the large swing radius required by its concertina boom design.
+While this new WP was better suited to more compact environments, it still suffered the large swing radius required by its concertina boom design.

 Advantages: for use in spaces bigger than a scissor lift but smaller than a cherry picker, use indoors due to battery power, long and high reach, large basket.

-Disadvantages: not compact due to boom design, small basket, need to be delivered by a tilt-tray.
+Disadvantages: not compact due to boom design, small basket, needs to be delivered to site.

-Best use: indoors on flat level surfaces and lots of space to manoeuvre.
+Best use: indoors on flat level surfaces and lots of space to maneuver.

 When you say the acronym ‘EWP’ this is what people generally picture.
-Knuckles have multiple, independently articulating joints that allow for extreme manoeuvrability.
-You can: drive fore and aft, steer, slew the body, lift and lower the primary boom, lift and lower the secondary boom [this has a different outcome than the primary boom], telescope the third boom in and out, jib the fourth boom up and down, slew the basket side to side, and tilt the basket up and down.
-They have more tricks up their sleeve than a Vegas showman and if you look at them in the right light – just as handsome.
+Knuckles have multiple, independently articulating joints that allow for extreme maneuverability.
+You can drive fore and aft, steer, slew the body, lift and lower the primary boom, lift and lower the secondary boom [this has a different movement outcome than the primary boom], telescope the third boom in and out, jib the fourth boom up and down, slew the basket side to side, and tilt the basket up and down.
 It wasn’t until technology caught up in the late 1990’s that these machines were even possible.

 Advantages: you can reach almost anywhere, compact design.

-Disadvantages: feels unstable at height due to more articulation joints, operation can be confusing due to more manoeuvrability, smaller basket, need to be delivered by a tilt-tray.
+Disadvantages: feels unstable at height due to more articulation joints, operation can be confusing due to more maneuverability, smaller basket, needs to be delivered to site.

 Best use: when you have to get high but there’s obstacles everywhere.

-The cool thing about these EWP’s is that they don’t need to be delivered by a tilt-tray!
-The uncool thing is that they’re not self-propelled, meaning they can’t be driven.
-If you want them moved you have to bring the basket down, get out, jump in the ute, do a seventy-point turn, get back out, back in the basket and boom up.
-They are very stable though because the chassis has outriggers like the OG cherry picker.
+The advantage of these EWP’s is that they don’t need to be delivered by a tilt-tray, the disadvantage is that they’re not self-propelled, meaning they can’t be driven.
+If you want them moved you have to bring the basket down, maneuver the tow vehicle, climb back in the basket and boom up.
+They are very stable though because the chassis has outriggers like the original cherry picker.

-Advantages: stable due to large base and outriggers, decent reach, no need to be delivered by a tilt-tray.
+Advantages: stable due to large base and outriggers, decent reach, doesn’t need to be delivered to site.

 Disadvantages: moving the unit needs to be done from the ground, smaller basket.